-Do you feel back pain or pelvic pressure at the end of the day — or after you’ve been standing for a long time?
-Maybe you’re making frequent trips to the bathroom or dribbling urine.
+Do you feel pelvic pressure or a vaginal bulge at the end of the day — or after you’ve been standing for a long time?
+Maybe you’re making frequent trips to the bathroom?
 These could be signs of a condition called pelvic organ prolapse (POP).

 What Is Pelvic Organ Prolapse?